aspose-slides/Aspose.Slides-Products/slides/net/metadata/ppt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Extract PPT Metadata Using C#" %}}

- In order to extract PPT metadata, weвЂ™ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) API which is a feature-rich, powerful and easy to use document metadata API for C# platform.
+ In order to extract PPT metadata, we’ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) API which is a feature-rich, powerful and easy to use document metadata API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.slides.net)